microsoft/SQL_LogScout/README.md

 # How to use

 1. Place the downloaded files on a disk volume where diagnostic logs will be captured.
 An \output* sub-folder will be created automatically by the tool when you start it
-1. Open a Command Prompt and change to the folder where SQL LogScout files reside
+1. Open a Command Prompt as an Administrator and change to the folder where SQL LogScout files reside
 1. Start the tool via `SQL_LogScout.cmd` before or while the issue is occurring.
 You can use [parameters](#Parameters) to automate the execution and bypass interactive menus.
-1. Select which SQL instance you want to diagnose from a numbered list
+1. Select from a list which SQL instance you want to diagnose
 1. Pick one or more [Scenarios](#scenarios) from a menu list (based on the issue under investigation).
 Scenario names can optionally be passed as parameters to the main script (see [Parameters](#Parameters))
-1. Stop the collection when you are ready (by typing "stop" or "STOP")
+1. Stop the collection when you are ready (by typing "stop" or "STOP").
+In some Scenarios (e.g. Basic) the collection stops automatically

 ## Automate data collection